vikchupak/Kubernetes/components/service.md

   - `http://<external-load-balancer-ip(unique)>:<node-port>` in produnction; after tunnel maps on `http://127.0.0.1:<tunnel-port>`
     - command for tunnel `minikube tunnel`; then `kubectl get services <service-name>` > EXTERNAL-IP
     - or `minikube service <service-name>` > see logs or `kubectl get services <service-name>` > EXTERNAL-IP
-  - Each service with type LoadBalancer gets its own external load balancer.
-  - The external load balancer forwards traffic to the NodePort on the nodes.
   - **When LoadBalancer service created, it also creates NodePort services and routes trafic from the LoadBalancer to the NodePort services.  ("Wraps" NodePort)**
     - So the flow is
       1. External request → LoadBalancer (External IP)